Month End Market Statistics

 Right Column: stats for the entire month from last year

 Visit Victoria Real Estate Board’s public web site for historical statistics

-The Multiple Listing Service® Home Price Index benchmark value for a single family home in the Victoria Core in April 2016 was $684,900.
-The benchmark value for the same home in April 2017 has increased by 17.6 per cent to $805,100.
+The Multiple Listing Service® Home Price Index benchmark value for a single family home in the Victoria Core in April 2017 was $800,100, while the benchmark value for the same home in April 2018 increased by 8.3 per cent to $866,700, higher than March’s value of $859,400.
+The MLS® HPI benchmark value for a condominium in the Victoria Core area in April 2017 was $418,200, while the benchmark value for the same condominium in April 2018 increased by 18.4 per cent to $495,100, which is higher than March’s value of $490,000.